-Not sure how to get started with Bold Cashier?
+Not sure how to get started with Cashier?
 Here is a step-by-step guide to help you on your way:

 Cashier requires an attached payment gateway in order to function.
 The payment gateway is how the customer is charged for their order and where their credit card information is stored.